AmeenahRiffin/Tech501-Ameenah/Week 4/Terraform/Use_Terraform_add_an_AWS_security_group.md

 ![alt text](images/image-17.png)

-## Localhost SSH
+## Localhost SSH (Current State vs. Desired State)

 For project specifications I remade the VM once more, but then I changed the port 22 cidr block to 127.0.0.1/32 (localhost) for the project specifications.

 It would not let me log in, as expected, but it did deploy.
+My desired state would have been to be able to log in with SSH, as per my first deploy.

 ![alt text](images/image-18.png)